On learning about the work of Hermann Nicolai

 I am also investigating Meissner’s work, “The symmetries that govern the world of elementary particles.”
 Your “Warsaw and Potsdam” group does impressive work.
 If you can unify all the forces of nature consistent with existing observations, you’ve got the attention of the world.
 If you correctly anticipate the existence of new particles and key properties, the world will beat a path to your two doors!

 As the executive editor of the journal, General Relativity and Gravitation, you have seen most every crackpot idea in the world.
-From what you have seen, this email may quickly fall into such a category.
-Yet can you tell us why?
+From what you have seen, this email may have quickly fallen into such a category.
+Yet, can you tell us why?
 Is it that space and time are not absolute?
 Is it that a finite-infinite relation is considered really real?
 Is it that we anticipate that Aristotle’s 1800-year mistake is actually the gap that is the measurable quantum fluctuations?
-I might note that I am asking if fluctuations could go much deeper toward the Planck base units, but not all the way.
-That would infer there is a domain of perfection from the Planck units to those systems that allow that gap to come alive and dominate that domain.

 Please excuse me for going on so long.